-James F. Anderson, Ph.B., University of Wisconsin; M.A., Ph.D., University of Colorado.

-Assistant Professor of Economics
+JAMES F. ANDERSON, Ph.B., University of Wisconsin; M.A., Ph.D., University of Colorado.
+Assistant Professor of Business

 MARGARET A. ANDERSON, B.A.
 University of Northern Colorado.
+Instructor in Laboratory School

 RACHEL F. ANDERSON, A.B., M.A., University of Northern Colorado.
 Associate Professor of Business; Chairman, Department of General Business and Business Teacher Education